HKN-UCSD/hkn-server/README.md

 A service encapsulates business logic either pertaining to a db entity, or a group of actions (a.k.a sending emails through sendgrid or fetching+saving resumes).
 See guides/add_new_service.md for more details.

+### Middlewares

+We use custom [middlewares](https://expressjs.com/en/guide/using-middleware.html) (which are functions) to process information in a certain way and/or for a certain purpose in a sequence of functions/middlewares when making an HTTP request to an endpoint.

+Examples:

+In our codebase, the most prominent use case we have for middlewares so far is role-based access control (RBAC).
+This allows us to assign and enforce access rights to endpoints based on a user's role, giving users with permitted roles access to an endpoint (or at least access to a type of HTTP request on an endpoint) and denying access to those without.
+We have five auth middlewares for the five roles that we use in our system, created via the factory pattern.

+- `AdminAuthMiddleware`: Gives access only to users with admin role.
+- `OfficerAuthMiddleware`: Gives access only to users with admin/officer role.
+- `MemberAuthMiddleware`: Gives access only to users with admin/officer/member role.
+- `InducteeAuthMiddleware`: Gives access only to users with admin/officer/member/inductee role.
+- `GuestAuthMiddleware` or no auth middleware: Gives access to all roles.

+Check out **src/middlewares/auth** to see how they are implemented and **src/controllers** to see how they are used.

 ### Mappers

 A mapper is responsible for mapping request payloads to entities, and entities to response payloads.